If your company is a taxpayer, you can set up and apply tax rules to goods and services added to orders, sales, invoices, and postings in Orderry.

 Editing and Deleting Taxes

-To edit a tax, double-click its name, make changes, and click “Save”.
+To edit a tax/tax group, double-click its name, make changes, and click “Save”.

-To delete a tax, double-click the tax name and click the delete button.
+To delete a tax/tax group, double-click its name and click the delete button.

 Note that after editing or deleting a tax, you can configure how to recalculate taxes in already created, but not yet closed documents (draft postings, invoices, or orders in an unclosed status).

 To do this, select the required value at the bottom of the “Taxes” page in the Settings section.